sfpc-amd/democracy-in-america/README.md

 Democracy in America
 ====================

-This script will generate poems from the text of Alexis de Tocqueville's [_Democracy in America_](https://en.wikipedia.org/wiki/Democracy_in_America) (downloaded from Project Gutenberg).
+This script will generate poems from the text _Correspondence & Conversations of Alexis de Tocqueville with Nassau William Senior from 1834 to 1859_ (downloaded from Project Gutenberg).
 You will be prompted for a search term, which will be used to generate the poem.

 Example: